 The IVS relies on voluntary contributions of national agencies and institutions acting in a global context.
-The work load is large and the investments are costly.
+The workload is large and the investments are costly.
 At present, not all of the resources needed for the targets named above, such as coordination, data transfer and Level 1 Data Analysis, have been committed in full or even in part.
-For this reason, much of the progress to be seen in the next ten years will heavily depend on increased commitments and investments of active and new IVS contributors.
+For this reason, much of the progress to be seen in the next ten years will heavily depend on increased commitments and investments of active and new IVS contributors reference frames in a service environment on a non-profit basis.
+It is a service of the International Association of Geodesy (IAG) and of the International Astronomical Union (IAU).
+More than 80% of the IVS member institutions see their mandate in supporting operational activities for regularly providing geodetic and astrometric information.